dgj-22/dgj-22-sigdump/README.md

 # Monitoring, Archiving and Transcribing Open Civilian Russian Radio Communications During the Ukraine Russia War
 You will find in this [repository](https://github.com/dgj-22/dgj-22-sigdump) audio recordings and transcripts of open Russian radio communications collected from 3/1/22 to 3/6/22.
 Locations include Lipetsk, Rossosh, Crimea and Moscow.
 We are continuously recording.
-Please join our diverse team as we workt o make sense out of what is going on in Ukraine and Russia during a time of propoganda and censorship.
+Please join our diverse team as we work to make sense out of what is going on in Ukraine and Russia during a time of uncertainty.

 Check out the first transcription [here](https://raw.githubusercontent.com/dgj-22/dgj-22-sigdump/main/Transcriptions/Dump%201.1/1.1%20DGJ-22%20English.pdf).